yongkyuns/yongkyuns.github.io/_pages/about.md

       author_profile: true
 ---

 Hi!
-Thanks for dropping by :wave:.
+Thanks for dropping by :wave:

 I'm an engineer with love for building things and solving problems.
 For most of my career, I've worked on solving robotics and controls